Border reivers: Raiding

 The reivers were both English and Scottish and raided both sides of the border impartially, so long as the people they raided had no powerful protectors and no connection to their own kin.
-Their activities, although usually within a day's ride of the border, extended both north and south of their main haunts.
-English raiders were reported to have hit the outskirts of Edinburgh, and Scottish raids were reported to have reached as far south as Lancashire and Yorkshire.
+Their activities, although usually within a day's ride of the border, extended both north and south of their main haunts covering perhaps a tenth of the landmass of Britain.
+Borderers were reported to have raided as far north as the outskirts of Edinburgh, while incursions reached as far south as Yorkshire.
+At the time these raids, both large and small, were known as "spoylings".
+'Hijacking' - reivers robbing returning raids of their stolen goods - is known to occurred at least once.

 The main raiding season ran through the early winter months, when the nights were longest and the cattle and horses fat from having spent the summer grazing.
 The numbers involved in a raid might range from a few dozen to organised campaigns involving up to three thousand riders.
+Although criminal activity was widespread, highway robbery was exceptional, often noted when it occurred; it stood apart - uncustomary, almost taboo, and seemingly beneath even their hardened code.